-(a) Evolution of UK Trade with Colonies vs. CUs (b) All Pound CUs (Dir.
-Export Specification)
+(a) Evolution of U.K. Trade With Colonies vs. CUs

+(b) All Pound CUs (Dir.
+Export Spec.)

-Figure 15: Trade and the Pound
+Figure 16: Trade and the Pound

-Notes: Panel (a) plots the evolution of gravity dummies over time between the UK and its former colonies, compared to the evolution of trade between the UK and countries with which it shared a currency union (from a gravity regression with only time FEs).
+Notes: Panel (a) plots the evolution of gravity dummies over time between the U.K. and its former colonies, compared to the evolution of trade between the U.K. and countries with which it shared a currency union (from a gravity regression with only time FEs).
 Panel (a) is from a model with bilateral trade as the dependent variable and includes year and CPFEs.
-Panel (b) includes all Pound CUs (including those not involving the UK), and uses the model with directional exports as the dependent variable and includes importer-year and exporter-year fixed effects (and thus has many more observations).
+Panel (b) includes all Pound CUs (including those not involving the U.K.), and uses the model with directional exports as the dependent variable and includes importer-year fixed effects (and thus has many more observations).
 Panel (a) uses just the original GR (2002) data.
 The net decline in CUs each year is a bar chart with magnitude on the left axis.
-A coefficient near unity in 1997 indicates that trade was (=exp(1)-1) approximately 170% larger than one would otherwise expect.
+A coefficient near unity in 1997 indicates that trade was $(=\exp(1)-1)$ approximately 170% larger than one would otherwise expect.

-However, with this new, much larger data set, many of the observations of countries which used the pound did not necessarily involve the UK.
-Running the second version of our model with directional exports as in equation 2.2 in Figure 15(b) on all UK CUs, we find that trade did decline after, although the decline in trade happened much later, starting in the late 1980s, while most of the dissolutions happened in the late 1960s.
+However, with this new, much larger data set, many of the observations of countries that used the Pound did not necessarily involve the U.K. Running the second version of our model with directional exports as in equation 2.2 in Figure 16(b) on all U.K. CUs, we find that trade did decline after, although the decline in trade happened much later, starting in the late 1980s, while most of the dissolutions happened in the late 1960s.
 Thus, the timing appears suspicious.